-The Palisades Tunnel Project will construct the first mile of twin-tunnels on the New Jersey side of the Hudson River.
+The Palisades Tunnel Project will construct the first mile of the new tunnel tubes on the New Jersey side of the Hudson River.

 The Palisades Tunnel Project is the first tunnel boring project of the Hudson Tunnel Project (HTP).